hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource has to be createc.
 Changing this forces a new resource to be created.

-* `enable_fallback_route` - (Optional) if the fallback route is enabled, messages that don't match any of the supplied routes are automatically sent to messages/events.

 * `sku` - (Required) A `sku` block as defined below.

 * `endpoint` - (Optional) An `endpoint` block as defined below.

 * `route` - (Optional) A `route` block as defined below.

+* `fallback_route` - (Optional) A `fallback_route` block as defined below.
+If the fallback route is enabled, messages that don't match any of the supplied routes are automatically sent to this route.
+Defaults to messages/events.

 * `tags` - (Optional) A mapping of tags to assign to the resource.